 Many people mistake editing and proofreading to be the same thing but that’s not true.
 While editing is about checking the flow and quality of writing, proofreading involves checking for spelling, grammatical and typing errors.
 Needless to say, both of these are equally important to submit quality, well-written papers.

 Finally, you are done with your 10,000-word undergraduate dissertation paper!
 Before you proceed for binding it, it helps to get feedback on your paper.
 Share a copy with a friend, parent or guide and get a fresh set of eyes on your writing.
 They may be able to point out loopholes or flaws that can give you perspective and help you improve the piece further.

 We understand how challenging dissertation writing can be and the impact it has on your grades.
 If you are lucky, you will have 16 days to stick to this plan and complete it on time.
 However, there are instances when students are so caught up in their busy schedule that they are unable to find time to even begin their paper.
-Find yourself in a similar situation and need help writing a 10,000-word undergraduate dissertation?
-Don’t panic – we at Writers Per Hour are here to help.
+Found yourself in a similar situation and need help writing a 10,000-word undergraduate dissertation?
+Don’t panic – hire our professional dissertation writer.

 Our team of writers are subject matter experts and deliver nothing short of original dissertation papers of superior quality that are sure to get you good grades.
 So, don’t let the lack of time or writing skills stop you from getting high grades.